L-Lainio/expressNoteTaker/README.md

 ## Technologies Used

 This project is powered by Express.js, Node.js (v16.19.1), and JavaScript.
-It utilizes uniqid (node package manager), and file system module (node package manager) as dependencies, and utilized an application called Insomnia to test GET, POST, and DELETE request routes without needing a front end framework built out.
+It utilizes uuid (node package manager), and file system module (node package manager) as dependencies, and utilized an application called Insomnia to test GET, POST, and DELETE request routes without needing a front end framework built out.

 ## Installation